skukla/vm-from-scratch/README.md

 2. For this block, we'll need to use an image since we'll be showing the advertisement in the left column of certain category landing pages and Page Builder content isn't fully responsive yet.
 	1. Use a standard row with the `Contained` row template
 	2. Add an image element and choose `Select From Gallery`
-	3. Inside the `wysiwyg` folder, create a new folder called `promotions`
-	4. Inside the `promotions` folder, upload the `Triple Points` advertisement image
+	3. Inside the `promotions` folder, upload the `Triple Points` advertisement image
-	5. Save
+	4. Save

 To finish, we need to create a Dynamic Block Rotator widget to insert the dynamic blocks on certain category landing pages: